bl-mirrotron/mirrotron-user-guide/README.md

 * **Turn on LLRF**
   - The LLRF On/Off is the main activator for the machine protection system.
 If the machine permit has dropped, the LLRF will turn off and stay turned off until the user turns it back on.
 The next step is to turn on the LLRF in the Control card as shown in [Figure 3](#figure-3).
 * **Turn on RF power amplifier**
   - With the LLRF on, the RF power amplifier is ready to be turned on.
 (In fact the RF power amplifier can be turned on before turning on the LLRF).
 Turn on the power amp button in the Control card as shown in [Figure 4](#figure-4).
   - The amplifier will take some time to turn on (~15secs).
-While the amplifier is turning on, the Power Amp On LED in the Status card will remain grey until the power amplifier is ready and the Power Amp On LED in the Status card will turn green as shown in [Figure 5](#figure-5).
+While the amplifier is turning on, the Power Amp On LED in the Status card will remain gray until the power amplifier is ready and the Power Amp On LED in the Status card will turn green as shown in [Figure 5](#figure-5).
+* **Turn on RF power**
+  - One the Power Amp On LED in the Status card turns green, press on the RF Power On button on the Control card.
+Once the RF Power On LED on the Status card turns green, you should see traces appear on Scope Plot Card as shown in [Figure 6](#figure-6).
+  - The forward and reverse power traces are shown in brown and gold.
+The forward power should be close (but not exactly) to the requested power shown in the Status and Control cards.
+The forward and reverse power sampled in the middle of the pulse is shown in the Status card.
+If the reverse power should be less than 10% of the forward power.
+If there reverse power is large, there could be an issue with the phase lock which will be discussed later.
+  - The cavity voltage normalized to the power coupler are the blue traces.
+These traces are sampled in the middle of the pulse by the LLRF and report a cavity phase.
+This phase is used for the phase lock system which keeps the cavity in tune.
+*  **Adjusting RFQ Parameters**
+  - The requested power, repetition rate, and pulse length can be adjusted from the Control card.
+However, there are limits on how much these parameters can be adjusted.
+The range of these parameters can be seen by clicking the parameter alarm LED on the right hand side of the app.
+For example, the alarm range of the repetition rate is shown in [Figure 7](#figure-7).
+If an entry is outside the LOLO-HIHI alarm range , the machine permit will drop.
+    - The app will prohibit making setting changes outside the LOLO-HIHI alarm range.
+However, if the alarm range is changed so that the current setting lies outside the new alarm range, the machine permit will drop.

 ##### Figure 1 #####